Hanse cities to visit in Netherlands - Beautiful cities in Holland

 The Old Town is a Pedestrian Zone

-You should take your time for the Old Town.
-But before you go there, you should know, that if you have booked a hotel in the old town, it is worthwhile to clarify how to reach it before arrival.
-The old town of Harderwijk is not accessible by car during the day, only on foot.
-As, by the way, almost all Hanseatic cities in Holland (with the exception of Hasselt).
-You can park your car in one of the car parks on the edge of the old town.
-Or you sleep in the Beach Hotel Monopole * like we did and park your car right next to the hotel.
+You should take your time for the old town of Harderwijk.
+But you should know beforehand that if you have booked a hotel in the old town, it is worthwhile to clarify how to get there before you arrive.
+The old town of Harderwijk is not accessible by car, but only on foot.
+Like almost all Hanseatic cities in Holland (with the exception of Hasselt).
+You can park your car in one of the parking lots on the edge of the old town.
+Or you can spend the night in Beach Hotel Monopolies * like us and park your car right next to the hotel.

 Make a note of the phone number of the hotel.
 Because you can only reach the hotel by car, if you have an electronic device, which you get from the hotel.
 In addition you also have to know the code, that you need to sink the bollards, that block daytime vehicle access to the Old Town.
 We wandered through the city for a few hours, until we finally reached the hotel parking lot, because we did not know that.